abubakarsiddiquii/taskforge/README.md

 # 🧠 TaskForge

-**TaskForge** is a clean, modern, and responsive TODO CRUD web app where users can create, edit, delete, and mark tasks as completed — a digital journal to forge your moments into memory.
+**TaskForge** is a clean, modern, and responsive TODO CRUD web app where users can create, edit, delete, and mark tasks as completed.
 Its a learning project I made for learning with react and databases

 ---